cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ## Synchronizing the state

 PostgreSQL is a database management system and, as such, it needs to be treated as a **stateful workload** in Kubernetes.
-While, for High Availability (HA) and Disaster Recovery (DR) purposes, stateless applications primarily take care of traffic redirection, in the case of a database its state must be replicated in multiple locations, preferably in a continuous and instantaneous way, by adopting either of the following two strategies:
+While stateless applications mainly use traffic redirection to achieve High Availability (HA) and Disaster Recovery (DR), in the case of a database, state must be replicated in multiple locations, preferably in a continuous and instantaneous way, by adopting either of the following two strategies:

 * *storage-level replication*, normally persistent volumes
 * *application-level replication*, in this specific case PostgreSQL